 It is short and versatile at the same time.
-It has forty easy to make recipes.
+It has forty easy-to-make recipes.
 Each recipe is under 10 ingredients.
-The recipes are beautifully divided in Breakfast, Lunch, and dinner, snacks, desserts, and soups.
+The recipes are beautifully divided into Breakfast, Lunch, and dinner, snacks, desserts, and soups.

 It covers the whole day which is amazing.
 Preparation time is mentioned, and also calories per serving which I personally find very helpful because I belong to that category of people (a geek) that I like to count calories.

 Beautiful water mouth photos of the final result at the end of every recipe which is really useful and you can always compare your result with the picture.